sakshi1220/sakshi1220/README.md

 💻 What I Do

-Front-End Development: Building responsive and user-friendly interfaces using React, SwiperJS, and modern JavaScript frameworks.
+Front-End Development: Building responsive and user-friendly interfaces using modern JavaScript frameworks like React.

 Back-End Development: Designing robust APIs and back-end services with Java, Spring Boot, and related technologies.

 Code Optimization: Delivering clean, maintainable, and efficient code that adheres to industry best practices.

 🚀 Skills & Expertise

 React, Redux, TypeScript, JavaScript (ES6+)
 Java, Spring Framework, RESTful APIs
 HTML5, CSS3, SCSS
 Git, CI/CD, Agile Development

 📈 Goals

 I'm driven to innovate and collaborate on projects that make an impact.
 I aim to leverage my skills to develop seamless user experiences and contribute to meaningful software solutions.